victorteokw/seedgoose/README.md

 ## Design Concept

 The mongoDB and mongoose ecosystem, and node.js development, lacks high quality data seeding tools and fixture loading tools with id references support.
-Every team and developer has their own time consuming and low quality solutions to seed data.
+Even myself is shocked by this.
+This kind of tools exist for years in Ruby on Rails community.
+It's the base fundation feature for data seeding and unit test fixturing.
+On our node.js community, every team and developer has their own time consuming and low quality solutions to seed data.
 A tool is urgently needed to save our precious time and improve data seeding experience.

 Without nonula, say you have following data